basilaljamal/coding-exercise/ABOUT.md

 The aim of this project is to show hotel offers with filter option.
 Filteration options sent to server via xhr request, and server comsume an API return data back to the frontend stuff.

-Techonologe used in this project:
+Techonologes used in this project:
 1- Python (Programming language)
 2- Bottle (Web framework)
 3- Bootstrap (Responsive frontend framework )
-4- AngularJS (MVN javascript framework)
+4- AngularJS (MVC javascript framework)

 Installation